 First, it's crucial to figure out why you have sinus problems, says Jordan S. Josephson, MD, a Manhattan ear-nose-throat specialist and author of Sinus Relief Now.
 "Allergies are a fairly common reason for sinus problems," he says.

 Other reasons?
-"A dry nose leads to more sinus problems," says Richard F. Lavi, MD, an allergist in Twinsburg, Ohio.
+"A dry nose leads to more sinus problems," says Richard F. Lavi, MD, an allergist in Twinsburg, OH.
 "Nasal dryness leads to congestion, thickened mucus, and worsened sinusitis."

-Whatever the trigger, you can pick and choose from these five tips, or adopt all of them.
+Whatever the trigger, you can pick and choose from these five tips, or try all of them.

-Let your nose guide your indoor temperature range, suggests Lavi.
-"If you are not waking up with nosebleeds or congestion, that is probably a good temperature range."
+Let your nose guide your indoor temperature range.
+"If you are not waking up with nosebleeds or congestion, that is probably a good temperature range,” Lavi says.

-Strive for an indoor environment that's not too dry and not too humid.
-"Dust mites love greater than 50% humidity," Lavi warns.
-And if you're allergic to dust mites, that's bad news for your sinuses.
+Keep your home from becoming too dry or too humid.
+"Dust mites love greater than 50% humidity," Lavi says.
+If you're allergic to those, that's bad news for your sinuses.

-A too-humid indoor environment can also encourage the growth of mold, which can also set off sinus problems, says Todd Kingdom, MD, professor of otolaryngology--head and neck surgery at the University of Colorado School of Medicine.
-Some people are more sensitive to this than others are, he says.
+Too much humidity indoors can also encourage the growth of mold, which may also set off sinus problems for some people, says Todd Kingdom, MD, a professor at the University of Colorado School of Medicine.

 Experts have different views on the value of room humidifiers for creating a sinus-friendly home.